-The Conservator is a cylindrical tank placed on the top or on the roof of the transformer main tank.
+The Conservator is a cylindrical tank placed on the top or on the roof of the main tank of the transformer.
 A large cover is provided which can be opened from time to time for the proper maintenance and cleaning of the transformer.
 It acts as a reservoir for the transformer insulating oil.

 The main function of the radiator is to cool the oil in the transformer.
-Radiator are the detachable device whose upper and lower portion is connected by a valve to the transformer tank.
-When the transformer cleaning and maintenance is done the valve prevent the draining of the oil when the radiator is detached from the transformer.
+The radiator is the detachable device whose upper and lower portion is connected by a valve to the transformer tank.
+When the transformer cleaning and maintenance are done the valve prevents the draining of the oil when the radiator is detached from the transformer.

-When the transformer is in the working conditions, the oil of the transformer gets heated and moves up in the main tank and enters into the radiator through the upper valve, where it gets cooled and from the lower valve of the radiating unit the oil again enters the transformer tank and this process continues.
+When the transformer is in the working conditions, the oil of the transformer gets heated and moves up in the main tank and enters the radiator through the upper valve.
+There it gets cooled and from the lower valve of the radiating unit the oil again enters the transformer tank and this process continues.

-The Bushings in the transformer are the insulting device which allows an electric conductor to pass electrical energy safely through it.
+The Bushings in the transformer are the insulting device that allows an electrical conductor to pass electrical energy safely through it.
 It provides electrical field strength to the insulation of the conductors to withstand if a large amount of electric energy passes through it.
-Solid porcelain type bushing is used in smaller transformer and oil filled condenser type bushing is used in large transformer.
+Solid porcelain type bushing is used in smaller transformer and oil-filled condenser type bushing is used in large transformer.

 The most common cause of the failure of the bushing resulting in damage to the transformer is the entrance of the moisture.
 The power factor of the bushing will always be in stable condition, but if the variation is seen in the power factor that means there is deterioration in the insulation.